rohan00774/DEVOPS/README.md

 # DEVOPS
-This repo is just for devops
+This repo is just for devops.
+Its 05-02-2020